 The FY 2022 Capital Area MPO Unified Planning Work Program (UPWP) contains a continuation of three major work tasks from FY 2021 that are to be done by the SRTS Subcommittee.
 Those tasks include - in priority: (1) Creating a Baseline Crossing Guard Inventory, (2) Development and Distribution of a Bicycle Comfort Level Map, and (3) Pursuing the development of School Road Safety Audits.
 As of August 26, 2021, CAMPO, in cooperation with NCDOT and the Wake County Safe Routes to School coordinator, have selected Vandora Springs Road Elementary School as the state's first pilot project for a school Road Safety Audit.
 Staff from CAMPO, NCDOT, Wake County Health and Human Services, Wake County Public Schools, and the Town of Garner participated in the Safe Transportation for Every Pedestrian "Train the Trainer" workshop on Wednesday, September 29, 2021 in preparation for the upcoming RSA.
-The Road Safety Audit for Vandora Springs Elementary School will occur at the end of October.
-No confirmed date has been determined.
+The Road Safety Audit for Vandora Springs Elementary School occurred on Friday, November 19, 2021.
+The audit report will be completed in the upcoming weeks.
 (Staff Contact: Kenneth Withrow)